 Diaper Rash Cream or Ointment

-This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call IPC immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+This information applies to children who have unintentionally swallowed a small amount.
+If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

-You should be concerned if your child experiences these symptoms: vomiting (more than once), persistent/continued diarrhea, choking.
-Call the IPC right away at 1-800-222-1222.
+NOTE: You should be concerned if your child experiences these symptoms: vomiting (more than once), persistent/continued diarrhea, choking.
+Call your local Poison Center right away at 1-800-222-1222.

-If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via our free, confidential hotline: 1-800-222-1222.
+If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via the free, confidential helpline: 1-800-222-1222.
 Don’t guess, be sure!

 Your feedback is important to maintain this resource.
 Please take 1 minute to complete the survey: